-CRD V introduces a binding leverage ratio minimum requirement of 3%.
-Under the new CRD V rules, additional leverage ratio requirements can be imposed to address the institution-specific risk of excessive leverage.
+CRD imposes a binding leverage ratio minimum requirement of 3%.
+Under the CRD rules, additional leverage ratio requirements can be imposed to address the institution-specific risk of excessive leverage.
 G-SII will be required to hold an additional leverage ratio buffer in the future, amounting to 50% of the risk-based G-SII capital buffer.
 It is not anticipated that Portuguese banks may be classified as G-SIIs.
-These changes deriving from CRR II, except for the G-SII, are to be applied for the first time two years after CRR II enters into force.
-Currently, the Leverage ratio only has to be reported to the supervisor and disclosed publicly.

-The Bank's leverage ratio was 6.7% fully implemented, as at 31 December 2020.
+The Bank's leverage ratio was 5.9% fully implemented, as at 31 December 2021.